HDauven/data-driver-poc/README.md

 ### Run client

-Make sure the WASM module is compiled and available in the right directory.
+Make sure the WASM package is compiled and available in the right directory.
 To run the client:
 ```
 npm run execute
 ```